astronomer/astro-docs/cloud/stable/04_customize-airflow/06_airflow_api.md

 https://<AIRFLOW_DOMAIN>/api/experimental/dags/customer_health_score/dag_runs
 -H ‘Authorization: <API-Key>’
 -H ‘Cache-Control: no-cache’
--H ‘content-type: application/json’ -d ‘{“execution_date”:“2019-03-05T08:30:00”}’
+-H ‘content-type: application/json’ -d ‘{“execution_date”:“2019-11-16T11:34:00”}’
 ```

 ### Get all Pools

-If you'd like to get all existing Pools from your Airflow Deployment, you can start with a generic Python command to Airflow's GET endpoint:
+If you'd like to get all existing Pools from your Airflow Deployment, you can start with a generic Python command to Airflow's `GET` endpoint:

 ```
 GET /api/experimental/pools